top of page

 The school is centrally located in Redwood City, about 10 minutes driving distance from 101, 15 minutes driving distance from 280, and a 20 minute walk to the Caltrain station and downtown.
 The school is surrounded by mostly single home neighborhoods with Red Morton Park and Community Center within close walking distance.

 The historic campus is situated on Eagle Hill, with one side bordering Jefferson St. and the other sides surrounded by homes in the neighborhood.
 Several huge beautiful redwood trees shade the campus with plenty of outdoor space, sports fields, and playgrounds for students to explore.
-As of Fall of 2019, the campus is undergoing renovations and certain parts of campus are not accessible.
+As part of the Measure T bond passed by voters in 2015, the campus underwent repairs, renovations and modernization with a new two-story classroom building on the side adjacent to Ave del Ora.

 Campus